mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 - <https://dl.xpdfreader.com/xpdf-4.05.tar.gz>

-I specify xpdf's tarball URL using the `pname` and `version` variables so that when the version number changes in the future, the URL still works:
+I specify xpdf's tarball URL using the `pname` and `version` variables so that when the version number changes in the future, the URL will still work:

 ```nix
 {